Signed Into Law

 Which agencies enforce SB226?

-SB226 is enforced by Texas Education Agency (TEA), Department of Family and Protective Services (DFPS) and Local Independent School Districts.
+SB226 is enforced by Department of Family and Protective Services (DFPS), Local Independent School Districts and Texas Education Agency (TEA).

 Q

-The compliance urgency for SB226 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB226 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q